Techgrounds-Cloud-9/cloud-9-yourlocaldaphne/01_Fundamentals_1/sprint02_week_02/NTW02_network_devices/readme.md

 - https://www.wikihow.com/See-Who-Is-Connected-to-Your-Wireless-Network

 ### Overcome challenges
-I could login to my router because my internet and router are provided by the housing company.
+I couldn't login to my router because my internet and router are provided by the housing company.
 I asked my learning coaches what to do and they said I could do the assignment long with a teammate.

 ### Results